 What is Electronic Data Interchange?

 Electronic Data Interchange (EDI) is the automated exchange of business documents in a standardized electronic format between trading partners.
-It replaces manual, paper-based transactions such as purchase orders, invoices, shipping notices, and payment instructions with structured digital data exchanges.
-EDI enables businesses to communicate seamlessly, reducing errors, improving processing speed, and enhancing operational efficiency.
+It replaces manual, paper-based transactions such as purchase orders, invoices, shipping notices, and payment instructions with structured digital data.
+When two partners are both set up on EDI, an order can move from one ERP to another without anyone keying it in.

 How Electronic Data Interchange Works

-EDI operates through a structured framework that ensures consistent and efficient data exchange.
-The process typically involves four key steps:
+EDI runs on a structured framework that keeps data consistent between systems.
+The process usually involves four steps.

 Document Standardization

-For EDI to work effectively, business documents must follow specific formats recognized across industries.
-The most commonly used EDI standards include:
+For EDI to work, documents must follow formats that both partners recognize.
+The most common standards include:

-- ANSI X12 – A widely used standard in North America for various business transactions.
+- ANSI X12: the dominant standard in North America for business transactions.

-- EDIFACT – A global standard used in international trade.
+- EDIFACT: the global standard used in international trade.

-- XML/JSON-based EDI – Modernized formats that integrate with cloud-based systems and APIs.
+- XML and JSON based EDI: modern formats that integrate with cloud systems and APIs.

 Data Transmission

-Once formatted, EDI documents are transmitted through secure communication channels, including:
+Once formatted, documents move through secure channels, including:

 Data Translation

-Companies use EDI translators or middleware to convert raw EDI messages into structured data that integrates with:
+After transmission, the EDI data has to be translated into something the receiving application can use.
+Companies rely on EDI translators or middleware to convert raw messages into structured records that integrate with:

 - Enterprise Resource Planning (ERP) systems